tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/foyer.rst

 [NARRATOR]_

-    It appears this place used to be a hotel.
-This would have been the foyer.
+    This place no longer looks much like a hotel.
+This would have been the foyer, though.
     You can see the footprint of a grand reception desk running down one side of the floor.